On Newton strata in the $B_{dR}^+$-Grassmannian: Introduction

 Another interesting outcome of our study of the weakly admissible locus and its classical points is Theorem \ref{propclpt}, which characterizes all Newton strata $\Gr_{G,\mu,b}^{[b']}$ having classical points.\\

-\emph{Acknowledgment.} I thank Miaofen Chen, Laurent Fargues, Paul Hamacher, David Hansen, Urs Hartl, Michael Rapoport and Timo Richarz for helpful discussions and David Hansen and Peter Scholze for making preliminary versions of \cite{Hansen2} resp.~of \cite{FS} available to me.
+\emph{Acknowledgment.} I thank Miaofen Chen, Laurent Fargues, Paul Hamacher, David Hansen, Urs Hartl, Kieu Hieu Nguyen, Michael Rapoport and Timo Richarz for helpful discussions and David Hansen and Peter Scholze for making preliminary versions of \cite{Hansen2} resp.~of \cite{FS} available to me.
+I am grateful to Miaofen Chen, Qihang Li and the referees for pointing out some inaccuracies in the first version of this paper.